giuliov/giuliov/README.md

 Mr. Giulio Vian is a multi-disciplinary software engineer with strong experience on production environments and extensive experience of enterprise contexts.
 Currently works at **Unum** helping teams in succeeding on their Digital Transformation initiatives.
-Speaker at international conferences, he was awarded Microsoft Most Valuable Professional on Azure DevOps category in the last five years.
+Speaker at international conferences, he was awarded Microsoft Most Valuable Professional on Azure DevOps category from 2016 to 2022.

 I keep a list of my public speaking engagements at http://blog.casavian.eu/page/public-speaking/ with links to slides and recordings.